zcarwile/old_webapp/README.md

 # q_webapp

-This is the web front end for Quixotic data.
+OLD: This is the web front end for event data.